Two ways to dispose of old books:

 What happens to the books dropped off for recycling?

-Books dropped off at designated collection bins will be picked up by Planet Earth Recycling and transported back to their depot in West Kelowna.
+Books dropped off at designated collection bins will be picked up and transported back to the Planet Earth Recycling depot in West Kelowna.
 All books will get a final sort through and good books will be removed and resold.
 The rest will have the bindings cut off and the paper recycled.